 Slow people down and trigger deeper, reflective thinking

 Often, in high-stress situations, people are thinking impulsively, defensively, and carelessly.
 The many negotiation techniques Voss teaches are designed partly to get your counterpart to slow down, relax, and think more reflectively (Kahneman's "system two" thinking).
 This frame of mind is more conducive to solving challenging problems collaboratively.
+An additional side-effect of these techniques is also to slow down your own thinking and make you a calmer, better thinker.

 My thoughts on slowing down